zengjilie/portfolio/content/about.md

 ## Who I am
 Howdy!
 I'm Alex 👋

-An Industrial designer turned software engineer.
+An **Industrial designer** turned **software engineer**.
 I have a passion for both design and software development.
-I believe that an execllent product is the "baby" of **Design**, **Engineering**, and most importantly, **Human-centered mindset**.
-Currenly, I'm a graduate student at UT Austin, and is looking for 2022 summer internships.
+I believe that an excellent product is the “baby” of Design, Engineering, and a Human-centered mindset.
+Currently, I’m a graduate student at **UT Austin** and am looking for 2022 summer internships.

 ## Tech I use